CU-ESIIL/Innovation-Summit-2025/docs/learners/maria-paula-rodriguez-parada.md

 - **Email:** mrodri23@uwyo.edu

 ## Research Interests
 I work in population and conservation genomics.
-Excited to learn about new metadata for addressing tipping points in this summit!
+Excited to learn about new datasets for addressing tipping points in this summit!

 ## Fun Fact
 I really like NBA!